10 FANTASTIC TIPS TO HELP YOU FIND THE PERFECT GAY WEDDING VENUE

 Others will take a lot longer to come and dance than they otherwise would.
 Curiosity will eventually drive some to go and have a look at the dance area but if they find a sparse, empty and uninviting room, they will go straight back to where they were comfortable.

-Whichever way your venue is set up, this will involve some gentle “words of encouragement” to those sitting at the bar, standing outside and elsewhere.
+Whichever way your wedding venue is set up, this will involve some gentle “words of encouragement” to those sitting at the bar, standing outside and elsewhere.
 You should be prepared to “lead by example” and start off the dancing.
-Nobody will refuse to dance with the hosts !
+Take it from me, nobody at a wedding will refuse to have a dance with the hosts !

-Once the majority are dancing, the DJ can then increase the volume somewhat.
-You must be firm with the staff at your venue.
+Once the majority of the wedding guests are dancing, the DJ can then increase the volume somewhat.
+In the planning stage, you must be extremely firm with the staff at your wedding venue.
 They will often want to set the seating up in a certain way.
 This sometimes involves removing all the chairs.
-They do this in the mistaken belief that is encourages guests to dance.
+They do this in the mistaken belief that it “makes more room” and encourages the wedding guests to dance.
 It doesn’t..

-Venue staff are surprisingly clueless about the huge detrimental effect their actions can have on the amount of dancers.
+The staff at many wedding venues are surprisingly clueless about the huge detrimental effect their actions can have on the amount of dancers.
 The same applies to them leaving the lights on but more of that later.

 Unless you have actually been to an event at the hall in question and know for a fact that it is set at a reasonable level, you should strongly consider choosing another venue – Sound limiters can be a complete nightmare !!!